Skip to main content

 Ellen

 Ellen, a 37-year-old mother with a 5-year-old daughter, lives with her boyfriend.
-Two months ago she gave birth to their son, Kieran.
+Two months ago, she gave birth to their son, Kieran.

-Ellen and Kieran stayed in the hospital for five days, recovering.
+Ellen and Kieran stayed in the hospital for four days, recovering.
 Eventually they were both allowed to return home.
 For the first few weeks Ellen felt strangely numb and calm.
 Then, out of the blue, she started to have flashbacks of being wheeled into the operating room.
 Several times a day she relived her experience of labour, going over every detail in her head again and again.
 What went wrong?
 What did she do wrong?
 How could it have been different?

 She would also have nightmares about her birth experience and wake up drenched in sweat with a racing heart.
 One minute Ellen would feel panicked and frightened, and the next minute she felt such intense rage that she would verbally snap at whoever was close by.
 Her relationships with her boyfriend and daughter were suffering.